 Welcome to the SCAN Health Virtual Business Case Competition 2021!
 Please register your team to receive access to the competition submission area.
 If you have already registered your team, please login to manage your project!

-The annual SCAN Health Virtual Business Case Competition is a virtual, international competition proudly hosted by the Odette School of Business at the University of Windsor in Canada for undergraduate and graduate students from business schools world-wide.
+The annual SCAN Health Virtual Business Case Competition is a virtual, international competition in partnership with HIMSS and proudly hosted by the Odette School of Business at the University of Windsor in Canada for undergraduate and graduate students from business schools.
 The competition provides students from around the world an opportunity to showcase their knowledge, skills and innovative solutions to advance supply chain and logistics in the health sector.

 SCAN Health Virtual Business Case Competition Rules

-In Round 1, competitors will demonstrate their understanding of the case and will be evaluated based on the demonstration of their understanding.
-A comprehensive analysis of the challenges presented in the case, the development of three ideas to address the strategic challenge identified in the case, and an analysis of effective outcome measures to evaluate the proposed solution are required.
-Teams are asked to submit a one-page Executive Summary (max.
-500 words, references not included, appendices not permitted) and a PowerPoint presentation (max.
-20 Slides) outlining the team’s case analysis.
-A rubric will be provided here when Round 1 opens on January 13, 2020.
+In Round 1, competitors will demonstrate their understanding of the case and will be evaluated based on the demonstration of their understanding, a comprehensive analysis of the challenges presented in the case, the development of three ideas to address the strategic challenge identified in the case and an analysis of effective outcome measures to evaluate the proposed solution.

 STANDARD COMPETITION TERMS AND CONDITIONS